What is Power BI Premium?

 Refreshes of import models are always memory intensive as models must be loaded into memory.
-Additional memory is required for processing.
+Additional intermediate memory is also required for processing.
 A full refresh can use approximately double the amount of memory required by the model because Power BI maintains an existing snapshot of the model in memory until the processing operation is completed.
-This allows the model to be queried even when being processed, because queries are sent to the existing model, until the refresh has completed and the new model data is available.
-Incremental refresh will require less memory and could complete faster, and so can substantially reduce pressure on capacity resources.
-Refreshes can also be CPU-intensive for models, especially those with complex Power Query transformations, or calculated tables/columns that are complex or are based on large tables.
+This allows the model to be queried even when it's being processed.
+Queries can be sent to the existing snapshot of the model until the refresh has completed and the new model data is available.

 Refreshes, like queries, require the model be loaded into memory.
-If there is insufficient memory, the Power BI service will attempt to evict inactive models, and if this is not possible (as all models are active), the refresh job is queued.
+If there is insufficient memory, the Power BI service will attempt to evict inactive models, and if this isn't possible (as all models are active), the refresh job is queued.
 Refreshes are typically CPU-intensive, even more so than queries.
-For this reason, there are capacity limits on the number of concurrent refreshes, set to 1.5 x the number of backend v-cores, rounded up.
-If there are too many concurrent refreshes, a scheduled refresh will be queued.
-When these situations occur, it takes longer for the refresh to complete.
+For this reason, a limit on the number of concurrent refreshes, calculated as the ceiling of 1.5 x the number of backend v-cores, is imposed.
+If there are too many concurrent refreshes, the scheduled refresh is queued until a refresh slot is available, resulting in the operation taking longer to complete.
 On-demand refreshes such as those triggered by a user request or an API call will retry three times .
 If there still aren't enough resources, the refresh will then fail.

-When creating a new capacity, Global administrators and Power BI service administrators can specify a region where workspaces assigned to the capacity will reside.
+When creating a new capacity, global administrators and Power BI service administrators can specify a region where workspaces assigned to the capacity will reside.
 This is known as Multi-Geo.
-With Multi-Geo, organizations can meet data residency requirements by deploying content to datacenters in a specific region, even if it's different than the region in which the Microsoft 365 Subscription resides.
+With Multi-Geo, organizations can meet data residency requirements by deploying content to datacenters in a specific region, even if it's different than the region where the Microsoft 365 subscription resides.
 To learn more, see Multi-Geo support for Power BI Premium.

 Managing Premium capacities involves creating or deleting capacities, assigning admins, assigning workspaces, configuring workloads, monitoring, and making adjustments to optimize capacity performance.